Joint Custody and School Decision in Arizona

-  They added that the parenting plan provides for mutual agreement for decisions regarding the children’s education and excluding religious schooling from potential options would negate her equal decision making authority.
-The Court of Appeals also noted the children had been attending private religious school prior to the dissolution and Romine did not object or bargain for veto power over school selection when negotiating the terms of the Parenting Plan.
-For these reasons, the appellate court decided the trial court erred by holding the court could preclude consideration of a private religious school solely because of the Constitution.
+They added that the parenting plan provides for a mutual agreement for decisions regarding the children’s education and excluding religious schooling from potential options would negate her equal decision-making authority.
+The Court of Appeals also noted the children had been attending private religious school before the dissolution and Romine did not object or bargain for veto power over school selection when negotiating the terms of the Parenting Plan.
+For these reasons, the appellate court decided the trial court erred in holding the court could preclude consideration of a private religious school solely because of the Constitution.

-  There were other factors that should be considered when circumstances warrant it, but were found to be irrelevant in this particular case.
+Other factors should be considered when circumstances warrant it but were found to be irrelevant in this particular case.
 The appellate court remanded the decision to the trial court to consider these factors as a guide to making a judgment on the children’s best interests.

 The appellate court reviewed the judge’s decision on this issue under an abuse of discretion standard.
 The judge determined there was no agreement between the parents and concluded the court could not include the cost of private school tuition in the child support calculation.

 The judge, therefore, did not cover the cost of private school tuition in Romine’s monthly child support obligation.
 The appellate court found the judge’s reasoning to be flawed because the Arizona Child Support Guidelines do not require an agreement between the parents to include private school expenses in the calculation of child support.